-Early registration course fee: $2,195 if you register and pay by the early registration deadline 45 days prior to the first day of class.
+Early registration fee: $2,295 if you register and pay by the early registration deadline (45 days prior to the first day of class).

-Regular registration course fee: $2,295 if you register and pay after the early registration deadline.
+Regular registration fee: $2,495 if you register and pay after the early registration deadline.

 Netherlands Defence Academy Discount